jsdelivrbot/ReduxBlogApp-1/MY_README.md

 *   A GET request for an individual post returns the content of that post.

 *   Requests to the API are throttled.
-If too many __requests__ are made in a short time, the server will respond with 'Retry later.'
+If too many requests are made in a short time, the server will respond with 'Retry later.'

+---

-*March 1, 2017*
+***March 1, 2017***

 ###Installing React Router
 Sec.
 6, Lec.
 71